-- Adult giant sea bass have bulky bodies and large mouths
+- Adult giant sea bass have bulky bodies and large mouths, with tiny teeth

 - Dorsal (back) spines fit into a groove in their back

 - Capable of weighing over 700 pounds and being over 7 feet long

 - Adults look very different than juveniles (#72)

 - From Humboldt Bay, California to Cabo San Lucas, Baja California, Mexico

 - Males reach sexual maturity at 40 pounds, females at 50-60 pounds (age 11-13 for both genders)

 - Spawn from July-September, where one female may produce 60 million eggs!

 - Eggs are 1/24th inch in diameter and float to the surface

 - Larvae drift and feed on plankton for about a month before becoming juveniles